hotelmah/online-visitors/README.md

 - On your server, and in your PHP.ini ensure that SQLite3 is enabled and working.

-## Third-Party Service
+## Third-Party Services
-- This script uses Curl to get GeoIP data for the Remote IP Address received.
+- This script uses cURL to get GeoIP data for the External Remote IP Address received.
-- The GeoIP service is a free and open source service.
+- The GeoIP service is a free and publically available service.
+- Your own External Remote IP Address is obtained from a free public service.

 ## Feedback